 The Big Question: Loan or Credit Card?

 When Filipinos need extra cash, the two most common options are a personal loan or a credit card.
 Both have their place, but understanding the differences can save you thousands of pesos in interest.
+Below is a practical framework — not a recommendation for any specific bank or product.

 Personal Loans in the Philippines